zerebos/BDPluginLibrary/DOCS.md

 ### BDv1 Style Plugins

-You can remotely link this library or require the local `0PluginLibrary.plugin.js`.
+You can require the local `0PluginLibrary.plugin.js`.
 See the [section below](#creating-bdv1-style-plugins) for details.

 ### BDv2 Style Plugins